How to Get Local User Accounts from Domain Computers

 E) Local User Account Report in CSV Format

 After running, the script will fetch local user accounts.
-And the output CSV file will be saved in the same folder from where you are running the script.
+The output CSV file will be saved in the same folder from where you are running the script.

 Get local user accounts from domain computers: Script Output Saved As Csv File In The Same Folder

 You can now open this CSV file in MS Excel to see the details.
-In the report, you can see the details of all local user account.
-And if any of the computer was not reachable, you will see Error message in the description column.
+In the report, you can see the details of all local user accounts.
+If any of the computers were not reachable, you will see an error message in the description column.

 Local Account Report